cuiyongbo/hello-world/my_wiki/english_notes.rst

 |
 | acronym [首字母缩略词]
 | Definition: an abbreviation formed from the initial letters of others words and pronounced as a word (e.g., ASCII, NASA)
 |

+BASIC (an acronym for Beginner's All-purpose Symbolic Instruction Code) is a family of general-purpose, high-level programming languages whose design philosophy emphasizes ease of use.

+|
 | CV [简历]
 | Full: curriculum vitae